neverfap-deluxe/nfd-api/content/content_practices/VOL-1-COM--TODO--P--expressing-gratitude.md

 What I love about this exercise is that it always ends up flooring people in terms of the impact it can have in terms of helping them better understand the power of their own conscious awareness.

-Not to mention, it's just a great mindset to think about and apply in general.
+Not to mention, it's just a great mindset to understand in general.

 Although, before I get into the nitty-gritty of how this exercise works, I would like put in a disclaimer: